rivques/flame_decoration_simulator/README.md

 ## Writing a new simulation
 1. Make a new file in `src/simulations/` with the name of your simulation.
-2. Make a struct that implements the `Simulation` trait. `RainbowFlood` is a good example to build off of.
+2. Make a struct that implements the `Simulation` trait. `HeightFlicker` is a good example to build off of.
-3. Go to `src/simmulations.rs`.
+3. Go to `src/simulations.rs`.
 4. Add your simulation to the vec returned by `get_simulations()`.

 ## License